HuskySquare/AutoCourseEnrollment/README.md

 # AutoCourseEnrollment
-A tool for UofT students to enroll in courses without having to wake up early or strange times
+A tool for UofT students to enroll in courses without having to wake up early

 ## About this tool
 This is a very "rough draft" version of the tool.
 I never planned on putting this in a public repo because of the potential breach on University guidelines.
 This repo will most likely be deleted or updated in some way very soon.